-Technical-This option is technically feasible and the technology well understood and tested.
-At times of peak demand, this solution would likely require energy storage batteries to fully meet the criteria (fully met).
+Technical - This option is technically feasible and the technology well understood and tested.
+10 MVA of embedded generation would face planning and technical constraint (Not fully met).

-Commercial- Achieving a greater than average solar take up would require a financial incentive and to achieve the level of take up for this option to be potentially credible would require a very high subsidy (not fully met).
+Commercial - Achieving a greater than average solar take up would require a financial incentive and to achieve the level of take up for this option to be potentially credible would require a very high subsidy.
+The estimated cost of 10 MVA embedded generation is unlikely to be commercially viable (Not fully met).

-Timing- There is uncertainty over whether this could be achieved given the large number of customers that would need to install solar (not fully met).
+Timing - There is uncertainty over whether this could be achieved given the large number of customers that would need to install solar (Not fully met).